 Nuclear weapons are weapons of mass devastation capable of causing severe damage to a target.
-They have only ever been utilized two times in the past contrary to Japan during the period of World War 2.
+They have only ever been utilized two times in the past, contrary to Japan during the period of World War 2.
 The radioactivity from the explosive device tumbled on the city of Hiroshima, massacring a calculated eighty thousand people.
 And the bomb tumbled on Nagasaki slaughtered over seventy thousand people.
 Nuclear weapons are a sort of weapon that causes a burst of radiation that is usually invisible to the naked eye.
 The radiation can be deadly and has the power to last for years after it has been released.

 There is an agreement on the non-proliferation of fissionable weapons, also named NPT.
 It is a contract that focuses on restraining the promotion of disarmament and the spread of nuclear weapons.
-There are 191 different countries, counting the United States, Russia, United Kingdom, France and China that have linked to the NPT.
-These five nations are named nuclear-weapon countries and they are permitted to consume weaponries since they produced and verified a nuclear-powered explosive instrument previously the agreement on 1 January in the year 1967.
+There are 191 different countries, counting the United States, Russia, the United Kingdom, France and China, that have linked to the NPT.
+These five nations are named nuclear-weapon countries, and they are permitted to consume weaponry since they produced and verified a nuclear-powered explosive instrument previously the agreement on 1 January in the year 1967.
 The United States is the nation with the most nuclear weapons.
 Even if the five countries have nuclear weapons with the permission of the treaty, they will have to decrease the number of nuclear weapons, and they cannot keep them forever.

 Since the end of the Cold War, there has been a renewed focus on nuclear weapons and their role in international security.
 The development and spread of nuclear technology have resulted in an increased number of countries possessing nuclear weapons, raising concerns about the potential use of these weapons and their impact on global peace and security.
 The use of nuclear weapons can cause immense harm to human life, the environment, and the global economy; in a world where more and more countries possess nuclear weapons, the risk of these devastating consequences increases.
 There are several challenges and threats posed by nuclear weapons in the globalized world.
 First is the risk that nuclear weapons will be underused unintentionally or in a mistaken attack.
 Another is the risk of nuclear terrorism, and the last one is the danger of nuclear proliferation.
 And a fourth challenge is the threat to global economic security posed by a nuclear meltdown.